XuegongLab/neoguider/README.md

 - ET_pep : heteroclitic peptide of the mutant peptide (a peptide that is further mutated for therapeutic purpose).
 This is experimental, so please ignore this for now.

-- PredictedProbability: the predicted immunogenicity probabilities that are comparable within a patient.
+- PredictedProbability: the predicted immunogenicity probabilities that are comparable within a cohort of similar patients (including single-patient cohort).

-- PredictedProbWithOtherFeatureSet_1: the predicted immunogenicity probabilities that are comparable within a multi-cohort study (e.g., bladder-cancer and melenoma cohorts).
+- PredictedProbWithOtherFeatureSet_1: the predicted immunogenicity probabilities that can be generalized from one cohort to another cohort (e.g., bladder-cancer cohort to melenoma cohort).
-  This should be used less often than PredictedProbability.
+  This should only be used in the applicable benchmarking settings (please use PredictedProbability in case you are not sure about how to use this).

-- PredictedProbWithOtherFeatureSet_2: the predicted immunogenicity probabilities that are comparable between different studies (e.g., the HiTIDE and TESLA studies).
+- PredictedProbWithOtherFeatureSet_2: the predicted immunogenicity probabilities that can be generalized from one study to another study (e.g., NCI to IMPROVE).
-  This should be used less often than PredictedProbability.
+  This should only be used in some special analysis (please use PredictedProbability in case you are not sure about how to use this).

 - Rank: the rank of the pMHC combination that represents the neoepitope candidate, where a lower rank indicates a higher priority.